rookzone/splatter-boy/README.md

 Dev environment is Win11 with VSCode using Make.
 Compiler is LCC.exe included with GBDK2020.

-These are steps for Windows.
+_ **note**: These are steps for Windows.
 For linux GBDK will need installing and a Makefile creating to compile.
-There is a `Makefile_linux` provided, but this might not be correct.
+There is a `Makefile_linux` provided, but this might not be correct._

 Follow these steps to get started:

 1. `git clone https://github.com/rookzone/splatter-boy.git`